 Caroline is an epilepsy support group leader and surfer living in Plymouth.
 In this interview, she discusses living with epilepsy, her love for the outdoors, and the ways in which she is helping others in the south west living with the condition.

 How did you find out you had epilepsy?
 What was your immediate reaction to the news?

-I spent much of my childhood in and out of hospital and on various types of medication.
-I had many tests for a clear diagnosis, but they found nothing until the eventually did a sleep deprived recording of brain activity known as an electroencephalogram (EEG).
+I spent much of my childhood in and out of the hospital and on various types of medication.
+I had many tests for a clear diagnosis, but they found nothing until the eventually did a sleep-deprived recording of brain activity known as an electroencephalogram (EEG).
 When I was 7 years old I was eventually diagnosed with petit mal seizures, now known as absence seizures.